andreemedeiros/Print-Automation/README.md

 ```
 python3 interface.py
 ```
-Optional: Enter a valid account to log in Amazon website;
+2. Enter a valid account to log in Amazon website;

-2. Click on the run button and wait for the automation.
+3. Click on the run button and wait for the automation.

 ## Author